nidhidhoka219-jpg/Supply-Chain-Management-/README.md

 **Project Overview**

 This project analyzes supply chain performance using a dataset, a Power BI dashboard, and Python-based exploratory and predictive analytics.
-The goal is to uncover operational insights across demand, inventory, production, logistics, supplier quality, and profitability — and to translate those insights into a clear, business-ready view of supply chain efficiency.
+The goal is to uncover operational insights across demand, inventory, production, logistics, supplier quality, and profitability and to translate those insights into a clear, business ready view of supply chain efficiency.

 **Data Overview**